The Cape Town Affair: Production

 Some of the Cape Town locations include Long Street, apartments along Beach Road in Mouille Point and Green Point, the harbour docks now within the Waterfront, the town centre near the railway station and city hall.

 Reception

 Commentators describe the film as dull, slow-paced, poorly acted and tedious.
 The film does, however, paint an interesting picture of life in South Africa under apartheid as seen from the point of view of official government policy.
-All the leading characters are white and even street scenes contain few non-whites.
+All the leading characters are white and street scenes contain few non-whites.